iamjoa0mineiro/hr_bootcamp/README.md

 1. Split test & train sets
 2. Feature importance no training set – aplicar remoção de variáveis em ambos os sets – train e test
 3. Aplicar SMOTE NC no train set – Resultado: Train set balanced ready for data modeling

+26/10/2024 - Joao M. & Joao G.
+Feature selection based on Chi-Square, Spearman Corr. + DT, RFE, Lasso, DT --> Final decision was 2 train dfs:
+1) X_train1 --> Dropping just the variables to remove
+2) X_train2 --> Dropping variables to remove and to try

+Next step --> Modeling with both X_train1 and X_train2, and decide with which one to proceed with --> according to the final decision, drop the columns on test set as well.